Lawsuits cast darker shadow over banks than Libor fines

 But the “big unknown” cost of repairing the damage caused by the fixing of rates used as a benchmark for pricing trillions of dollars worth of financial contracts is civil litigation, said Paras Anand, European equities head at Fidelity Worldwide Investment.

-“That is one thing at the back of our minds that we have to be cognizant of,” Anand said.
+“That is one thing at the back of our minds that we have to be cognisant of,” Anand said.
 Fidelity Worldwide holds around 1.2 percent of UBS stock.

 An early indication of the possible cost to the banking industry came hours after UBS was fined when the U.S. federal watchdog estimated mortgage lenders Fannie Mae and Freddie Mac, which had to be bailed out during the 2007/08 financial crisis, could have lost more than $3 billion as a result of Libor manipulation.